dyne/devuan-rpi4-home-assistant/README.md

 To run the hass setup we use Docker and Docker-Compose images distributed by upstream developers, for practicality.
 This may change in the future into a fully native setup if needed.

-This setup is used for speculative design experiments in cooperation with the School Art, Design and Architecture at Plymouth University.
+This setup is used for speculative design experiments in cooperation with Gianni Corino of [i-DAT](https://i-DAT.org) (Plymouth University) and supported by the [SWCTN Data Fellowship](https://www.swctn.org.uk/data/).